Henriknn01/wavecom/README.md

 More Information

-For more detailed information, please refer to the Capacitor [https://capacitorjs.com/docs](official documentation).
+For more detailed information, please refer to the Capacitor official documentation[`https://capacitorjs.com/docs`](https://capacitorjs.com/docs).

 ***